The power of visualization goes hand-in-hand with the Law of Attraction. Believe it or not, you use it without knowing, for better or worse.

 On the other side of the coin, you can use this immense power to create the outcome you desire by visualizing it first.

-Visualization techniques work magic—the magic of your mind, and you can make your life magical if you know how to use it.
+Visualization techniques work magic—the magic of your mind—and you can make your life magical if you know how to use them.

 What Is the Power of Visualization?